 Aviation specialist Beaumont and Son has sealed a takeover of Paris firm Cabinet Garnault.

-As first revealed on www.thelawyer.com (5 January), the Paris office will operate under the banner Beaumont Garnault, with a partnership comprising Beaumonts’ partners plus two former Cabinet Garnault aviation partners.
+The Paris office will operate under the banner Beaumont Garnault, with a partnership comprising Beaumont and Son partners, plus two former Cabinet Garnault aviation partners.

-Balfour told The Lawyer: “In effect, we’ve created a parallel partnership [two partnerships within a single structure].
+John Balfour said: “In effect we have created a parallel partnership [two partnerships within a single structure].
 This may be reviewed later on and Beaumont Garnault incorporated into Beaumont and Son.
 However, we want to work with them a bit more closely before deciding whether to do this.”

 He added: “We also wanted to keep them separate in order to keep the Garnault name while incorporating the Beaumont name as well.”